 New England Patriots' Elandon Roberts accuses Texas authorities of harassment after traffic stop: report

-New England Patriots linebacker Elandon Roberts accused Texas authorities of harassment Thursday stemming from a March traffic stop in front of his house.
+New England Patriots linebacker Elandon Roberts accused Texas authorities of harassment Thursday stemming from a traffic stop in front of his house back in March.

 USA Today obtained dashcam footage of Roberts’ incident with the Fort Bend Sheriff’s Department outside his Richmond home on March 10.

-Roberts was pulled over and got out of his vehicle with his hands up and told the deputy, “This is my house,” according to the newspaper.
+After Roberts was pulled over, he got out of the vehicle with his hands up and told the deputy, “This is my house,” according to the newspaper.

 NEW ORLEANS SAINTS ROOKIE CARL GRANDERSON GETS JAIL TIME FOR SEXUAL BATTERY

-Deputy Adam Watkins reportedly told Roberts to take back into his vehicle and called for backup over a “big black man” who “wouldn’t comply” with his commands.
+Deputy Adam Watkins reportedly told Roberts to get back into his vehicle and called for backup over a “big black man” who “wouldn’t comply” with his commands.
 Roberts didn’t argue with Watkins during the traffic stop and asked to talk to Watkins during the heat of the moment, according to USA Today.

 Roberts was told he was only stopped for a basic speeding violation but not until nine minutes into the ordeal.

-“Unfortunately, these types of things are happening all too often to African Americans,” the two-time Super Bowl champ told USA Today in a statement.
+“Unfortunately, these types of things are happening all too often to African-Americans,” the two-time Super Bowl champ told USA Today in a statement.
 “People are becoming desensitized to them.
 Being harassed in your own yard simply because you are a 'big black man’ should never become the norm.
 To the person being harassed, it is frightening, disrespectful and embarrassing.”

 TENNESSEE TITANS COACH MIKE VRABEL REVEALS HORRIFYING DEAL HE'D MAKE TO WIN ANOTHER SUPER BOWL